 3-stage snow blowers are normally heavier than their 2-stage counterparts, making them more difficult to handle and maneuver.
 They’re also typically more expensive.

 Maintenance for these machines also isn’t the most straightforward.
-Unlike with a 2-stage snow blower, which you might be able to repair by yourself in a pinch, a 3-stage snow blower will definitely require a professional service if it begins to malfunction.
+Unlike a 2-stage snow blower, which you might be able to repair by yourself in a pinch, a 3-stage snow blower will definitely require a professional service if it begins to malfunction.

 With that being said, 3-stage snow blowers come out on top where heavy-duty, time-sensitive snow removal tasks are concerned.
 This is why 3-stage models are usually favored over 2-stage models when it comes to things like railway and road clearance.